rezende79/hamburg-it-crowd/README.md

 For more estimated costs, check [Numbeo](https://www.numbeo.com/cost-of-living/in/Hamburg).

-### Not so nice neighborhoods to live
+### Not so nice/quiet neighborhoods to live
-List of not so recommended neighborhoods:
+List of not so recommended/quiet neighborhoods:
 - Billstedt
 - Borgfelde
 - Elbe